ozoneplatform/ozp-iwc/docs/iwc_guide/client/api_commonalities/overview.md

+##OUTDATED: These documents pertain to the IWC before References were introduced.
 ### API Functionality
 All IWC APIs utilize promises to make asynchronous access easier.
 In addition some API actions use callbacks for event based operations.

 A promise resolution is a function call with the response of the IWC Bus processing the action:

 A `get` resolves with the value the IWC bus has stored for the given node.
 ```